Sometimes in life you come to a crossroads.

 Since Fredericksburg is such a major Hill Country destination for many, I think some of the neighboring towns may get overlooked at times.
 But Mason is a beautiful and quaint country village, that is sure to please.
+I’ve always enjoyed Mason.

-Its rich in Texas History.
 Did you know that Gen Robert E Lee spent time here?
 Fort Mason (est. 1851) was his last post before he went back to defend his beloved state of Virginia during the Civil War.

 Mason is the native home of famed writer, Fred Gipson, creator of “Old Yeller” & “Savage Sam”.
 Both novels became popular Walt Disney films.

 You can read about Mason’s Hoodoo War here where famous gunfighter Johnny Ringo killed a man – but his first of many crimes had already begun in nearby Burnet Tx.
-By the 1880’s he became famous in Tombstone Arizona & was found dead leaning against a tree along West Turkey Creek – a somewhat mysterious death.
+By the 1880’s Ringo became famous in Tombstone Arizona & was found dead leaning against a tree along West Turkey Creek – a somewhat mysterious death.

 Abundant in architectural beauty, Mason’s charming downtown square hosts a diverse range of shopping, including natural Topaz gemstones, art galleries, antiques, as well as the Odeon Theater, and several restaurants.
 Perfect for an afternoon stroll.